mainkoon81/Study-02-AB-Testing/README.md

  - 3.Testing the difference before and after some treatment on an the same individual (Paired t-test) with two **dependent** samples.
  - 4.Testing a **population proportion** (One sample z-test).
  - 5.Testing the difference in proportions (Two sample z-test) with two **independent** samples.
- - 6.Comparing the means of multiple groupsssss (ANOVA Test).
+ - 6.Comparing the means of multiple groupsssss (ANOVA Test, the involvement of categorical variables).
    - One-Way(factor) ANOVA Test (one response VS one predictor with multiple `>3` conditions)
      - Using the F distribution, it examines the influence of a single 'numerical' or 'categorical' input variable(X) on the 'numerical' response variable(Y)...whether the mean of some numeric variable differs across the levels of one categorical variable.
 Do any of the group means differ from one another?
 <img src="https://user-images.githubusercontent.com/31917400/40049943-fd17b908-582d-11e8-8c2e-8bc23c80114a.JPG" />